vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Scripts/Loading/Editor Folders.md

 ### Resolution
 Move the script outside of the context created by the Editor folder.
-If the folder is not intended to be Editor-only, you should rename it.
+If the folder isn't intended to be Editor-only, you should rename it.

 If you are using a scriptable object or prefab, this should also not be inside an editor context.